-Myrick, a Republican, was the representative for North Carolina’s 9th congressional district from 1995 to 2012.
+Myrick was the representative for North Carolina’s 9th congressional district and was a Republican.
+She served from 1995 to 2012.

 Myrick is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).